daGup/Utilities/README.md

 Some utility code

-Most of my code that I write hangs out here.
+Most of my code that I write/writing hangs out here.
 These are ones I'm working on.

 * search-docx
 * search-xlsx
 * invoke-sccmActions
+* invoke-parallelsccmActions
+* create-LDSdatastore